-The Staff Retirement Plan is open to employees of the AFL-CIO and other participating employers that are approved by the Staff Retirement Plan's board of trustees and that make contributions to the Staff Retirement Plan on their behalf.
+The Staff Retirement Plan is open to employees of the AFL-CIO and other participating employers that are approved by the Staff Retirement Plan's board of trustees.
+All participating employers make contributions to the Staff Retirement Plan on their employees' behalf.
 Such employees become members of the Staff Retirement Plan on their first day of employment that they are scheduled to work at least 1,000 hours during the next 12 consecutive months.